WAVE (WAV) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 WAVE Historical Price

-According to the latest data gathered on WAVE live price page, the current price of WAVE is 0USD.
+According to the latest data gathered on WAVE live price page, the current price of WAVE is 0.000251USD.
 The circulating supply of WAVE(WAV) is

 In the past 24 hours, WAVE has shown a price movement of